jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/5- Use, Import, Alias.md

 end
 ```

-We see that `controller` is a bit more complex than `router`.
-Within the `quote` block, instead of just dropping in one line, it drops in 7.
-We'll start with the familiar one: `use Phoenix.Controller`.
+We're `use`-ing and `import`-ing some different files, and we're also using `alias`.
+Let's tackle the now-familiar `use` first.

 ## use Phoenix.Controller

-Here's a highly-compacted version of `Phoenix.Controller`, with 90% of the function names and 100% of the actual code redacted for simplicity's sake (the actual file is 1073 lines long, as of this writing).
+Here's a highly-compacted version of `Phoenix.Controller`, with 90% of the function names and 100% of the actual code redacted for simplicity's sake (the actual file is 1475 lines long, as of this writing).

 ```elixir
 defmodule Phoenix.Controller do